On This Day In Judy Garland’s Life And Career – November 28

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.

-November 28, 1968: Judy saw John Meyer’s going back to Boston to get some things and sleep for a day, as abandonment, so she and John broke up this morning, which was Thanksgiving morning.
-Thus, Judy spent what ended up being her last Thanksgiving alone.
+November 28, 1968: Judy saw John Meyer going back to Boston to get some things and sleep for a day as abandonment, so she and John broke up this morning, which was Thanksgiving.
+Thus, Judy spent what turned out to be her last Thanksgiving alone.

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.